g-savitha/g-savitha.github.io/content/notes/android/01-android-studio-stuff.md

 ## ImageView

+- An ImageView is a UI element for displaying images in your app.

 ### Importing images in android studio.

 - In Android Studio, click on _View > Tool Windows > Resource Manager_ in the menus or click on the Resource Manager tab to the left of the Project window.